 - Annual dental exam

 - Fluoride treatments

 - Other dental work as needed, such as crowns and root canals

 Embrace a New Sleep Position

-Believe it or not, there is actually an ideal way of sleeping for how to prevent teeth shifting.
+Believe it or not, there is actually an ideal way of sleeping to prevent teeth from shifting.
 If you are a stomach sleeper, then you are putting a lot of pressure on your mouth.
-Side sleeping or back sleeping are better options when you are trying to maintain a perfect smile after braces.
+Side sleeping or back sleeping is a better option when trying to maintain a perfect smile after braces.
 You may also want to choose softer pillows, as particularly firm ones can also contribute to this.

 Use Your Retainer as Recommended to Prevent Teeth Shifting

 Using a retainer might seem like pain after you have gone through months or years of wearing braces, but it is for a good reason.
 Your teeth are not quite settled in place immediately after the braces are removed.
 During this period, the retainer does the hard work of ensuring that they are set permanently in place, and they do not end up shifting around.
 Your dentist will let you know when you can stop wearing the retainer.
 Typically, you wear it all the time other than eating for the first few months.
 After that, you can wear them nightly.
 Once the teeth are completely settled, you can be retainer-free.